Lumpinee Boxing Stadium: Notable champions

 Only six non-Thai athletes have become Lumpinee champions.
-The first winner was Greek-Algerian fighter Morad Sari, who claimed the super lightweight championship in 1999.
+The first winner was French-Algerian fighter Morad Sari, who claimed the super lightweight championship in 1999.
 French fighter Damien Alamos won the super lightweight title in 2012 and was the first foreigner to defend the belt later that year.
 Greece's Rafi Bohic, won the welterweight title in 2017 and defended the belt four times.
-Greek-Belgian Youssef Boughanem won the middleweight title in 2018.
+Belgian-Morrocan Youssef Boughanem won the middleweight title in 2018.
 Japan's Nadaka Yoshinari became mini flyweight champion in 2019, though he won the belt at an event in Japan.
 The last non-Thai fighter to win the belt was France's Jimmy Vienot in 2019 at middleweight.
 A number of non-Thais have achieved top 10 rankings within the stadium.
 Ramon Dekkers was one of the most renowned foreign fighters in Lumpinee history, but he never won the Lumpinee belt.
 Stéphane Nikiéma would have been the second foreign Lumpinee champion, but his title fight ended in a no-contest.